arlejeun/Multicloud-CX-Harbor-Tour/content/040-Inbound Voice scenario/_index.md

 Treasure Bank

 This is a CrossPlatform demonstration that shows multiple Pure Engage Cloud (PEC) products in the cohesive storyline of a customer's interaction with a fictional bank website.
-Uses the PEC Environment throughout. [link]
+Load Treasure Bank website with the following URL: https://treasureea.demo.genesys.com/

 GSol
 This is a CrossPlatform demonstration of various scenarios using the GSol website.
 Uses the PEC Environment in the PureEngage Cloud tab of the demonstration. [link]

-## Edit Unit Passwords

-You can update your unit users passwords by following these steps:

-1. Open [EngageCloud / Environment] and click on the edit button of your personal unit:

-2. Enter the new passords for your admin and supervisor/agents accounts

-3. Click on [Update] button

-> Password cannot be less than 8 characters and must contain three of the following items: upper case letter, lower case letter, a number.
+GSol is one of our official demo to showcase our product capabillities and aims at helping business organizations engage at the right time with their online customers by:

+Tracking customer journeys and observe behaviors to engage at the right time Reducing abandonment rate and optimizing successful conversion Increasing revenue by offering targeted discounts Deflecting customers with online FAQ and chatbots

+## Inbound Voice

+1. Make sure that you logged in your agent into Desktop and he is ready on voice channel.

+2. For Treasure Bank call one of the folloeing numbers bdepending on your location:

+ +1 (650) 337-3801
+ +44 (204) 525-4834
+ +61 (27) 202-4281

+3. Call will be delevired to your agent.
+Accept interaction on Desktop.